sotahatano/homebridge-window-cover/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-window-cover
+2. Install this plugin using: npm install -g homebridge-windowcover-webapi
 3. Update your configuration file as bellow.

 # Configuration